ArjoNagelhout/urbanar_project_report/content/iteration_2/index.md

         weight: 2
 ---

-Iteration 2 spans a timeframe of two weeks, between 12 september 2020 to 25 september 2020.
+Iteration 2 spans a timeframe of two weeks, between 12 September 2020 to 25 September 2020.

 ## Adding structure to our process
 We started setting up the project in a professional manner, creating a well structured shared [Google Drive folder](#folder_structure), as well as a [Github repository](#github_repository) with [Kanban-style task management](#kanban) and a [global planning](#planning).
 We also set up [meeting agendas](#agenda) and started writing [minutes](#minutes).
 This was useful because it would allow us to meet effectively and make consistent progress, especially with the reliance on online collaboration.